-Investors in risk transfer transactions from MDBs might also be increasingly interested in the sustainability of the transaction itself.
-In particular, securitisation can be labelled as sustainable securitisation.
-The issuance of "green" or sustainable securitisation has increased significantly in the past few years, following the rapid growth trend of the green finance sector.
-The World Bank has recognised the potential impact green or sustainable securitisation may have in mobilising private finance to fund the climate transition19.
-Other international institutions such as the Glasgow Financial Alliance for Net Zero have published similar positive comments on green securitisation.
-Green securitisation represents 32% of 2019-2022 H1 green bond issuance in the US20, mainly on real estate, solar panels, renewable energy, efficiency and water improvement projects.
-In China, the share of green securitisation over the same period is 8%, and the green assets are broadly in the same categories as described for the US21.
-In Latin America, green securitisation initiatives from Innovative Finance for the Amazon, Cerrado and Chaco (IFACC)22 and in Brazil23 also include agricultural receivables.
-Green or sustainable securitisation transactions which allow mobilisation and risk transfer to the private sector have followed industry standards such as the ICMA Green Bond Principles and the Climate Bonds Initiative framework using the criteria broadly similar as follows:
+Investors in risk transfer transactions from MDBs are likely to be interested in the sustainability of the transaction itself.
+Securitisations may be labelled as "sustainable".
+The issuance of "green" or sustainable securitisation has increased significantly in the past few years, following the rapid growth of the green finance sector more generally.

+The World Bank has recognised the potential impact green or sustainable securitisation may have in mobilising private finance to fund the climate transition.21 Other international institutions such as the Glasgow Financial Alliance for Net Zero (GFANZ) have published similar positive comments on green securitisation.

+Green securitisation represents 32% of 2019-2022 H1 green bond issuance in the US,22 mainly on real estate, solar panels, renewable energy, efficiency and water improvement projects.
+In China, the share of green securitisation over the same period was 8%, and the green assets are broadly in the same categories as described for the US.23 In Latin America, green securitisation initiatives from Innovative Finance for the Amazon, Cerrado and Chaco (IFACC)24 and in Brazil25 also include agricultural receivables.
+Green or sustainable securitisation transactions which allow mobilisation and risk transfer to the private sector have

-19 See World Bank (2020) "Mobilizing private finance for nature to meet climate and nature goals,"
+21 See World Bank (2023) "Mobilizing private finance for nature to meet climate and nature goals."

-20 See AFME (2022) "European Green Securitisation Regulatory State of Play"
+22 See AFME (2022) "European Green Securitisation Regulatory State of Play."